jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 At the outcome of this lab you will be able to successfully understand how to apply the sudo/root user paradigm.
 You will understand the binary logging mechanism of journald.
 You will be able to add, delete, and modify user accounts.
 Finally you will be able to schedule shell scripts to execute at repeated intervals.

+Assumptions

+* All questions need to display the content of each answer as a shell script and also display the output of that shell script - unless stated otherwise
+* Assignments can be done using Ubuntu or Fedora desktop unless stated.
+  * For a challenge try to use Ubuntu Server
-__Note__ Submit the answers all contained in one shell script with a comment above stating which question the code answers __Note__ If a command asks you to work on a user that doesn't exist it is assumed that you have to create it.
+* If a command asks you to work on a user that doesn't exist, it is assumed that you have to create it.
-__Note__ The ```mysqldump``` application requires the ```mysql-client``` package to be installed. [http://superuser.com/questions/165582/installation-mysqldump](http://superuser.com/questions/165582/installation-mysqldump)
+* The ```mysqldump``` application requires the ```mysql-client``` package to be installed. [http://superuser.com/questions/165582/installation-mysqldump](http://superuser.com/questions/165582/installation-mysqldump)

-1) What would be the command to add a user named "controller" to your system - using the system default values?
+1) Write a shell script that issues the command to add a user named "controller" to your system, using the system default values and display the content of the `/etc/passwd` file to show that the user has been created?

-1) What would be the command to modify the user's group to add them to a *superuser* group (sudo on Ubuntu or wheel on Fedora based)?
+1) Write a shell script that issues the command to modify the user **controller** to add them to a *superuser* group (sudo on Ubuntu or wheel on Fedora based)?

-1) What would be the commands to add and then delete a user account named nsa-spy?
+1) Write a shell script that issues the command  to add and then delete a user account named **nsa-spy**?
 (Note you also have to include the steps to add this user... unless the NSA is already in your system =)

 1) What would be the command to edit the ```/etc/sudoers``` file and give the **user** "mysql-backup" sudo privilege?
 (Give the command to edit and then add a screenshot of the relevant line that you add to ```/etc/sudoers```)